Analyzing Aurora Cannabis's Unusual Options Activity | Benzinga

 Analyzing Aurora Cannabis's Unusual Options Activity

-Shares of Aurora Cannabis (NASDAQ:ACB) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $7.29.
+Shares of Aurora Cannabis (NASDAQ:ACB) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $7.29.

 - Sentiment: BEARISH